-The least developed countries (LDCs) have benefited from the generally more positive international economic environment, but their performance has been uneven.
-LDCs in Asia are benefiting from the strong regional growth performance, while oilexporting LDCs in Africa are seeing gains from higher oil prices while most net-energy importers have suffered deteriorating terms of trade, moderating their growth outlooks.
-On the whole, average per capita income growth among LDCs in Asia is expected to be close to the growth target set at the Fourth United Nations Conference on LDCs, held in

-Istanbul in May 2011,1 while per capita income growth in African LDCs is projected to fall well short of this target in the outlook for 2011 and 2012 (figure 3).
+27. The least developed countries have benefited from the generally more positive international economic environment, but their performance has been uneven.
+Least developed countries in Asia are benefiting from the strong regional growth performance, while oil-exporting least developed countries in Africa are seeing gains from higher oil prices while most net-energy importers have suffered deteriorating terms of trade moderating their growth outlook.
+On the whole, average per capita income growth among least developed countries in Asia is expected to be close to the growth target set at the Fourth United Nations Conference on the Least Developed Countries, held in Istanbul in May 2011, while per capita income growth in African least developed countries is projected to fall well short of that target in the outlook for 2011 and 2012 (figure III).

-Figure 3 Diverging per capita income growth among LDCs,^a but falling short of target of the Fourth United Nations Conference on LDCs^b
+Figure III Diverging per capita income growth among least developed countries,^a but falling short of target of the Fourth United Nations Conference on the Least Developed Countries^b